william-hu-codes/react-audubon/README.md

 Make sure that you can see the placeholder text being rendered in the browser before you move on to the next step.

 ### Step 2.
-Add state to Birds.js
+Add state to the Birds component

-We'll be loading some data into the App.js that we can use once we've fetched it from an API.
+We'll be loading some data into the Birds component that we can use once we've fetched it from an API.
 We'll need a variable in _state_ to hold our data, so create a state variable called `birds` and initialize it with an empty array.
 Recall that to create state in a component, you'll need to import the `useState` hook and then follow the _pattern_ for creating a state variable:

 ```js
 // Destructure the array that